 - ¼ cup raw honey;

 - When I said that this is easy to prepare, I really meant it.
 All you have to do is to throw everything into one big mixing bowl and use a stand mixer or a hand mixer to blend it all together.
-Of course, you can also use a blender or a food processor to to this job.
-I let mine blend until completely smooth and it was ready to eat right then and there.
+Of course, you can also use a blender or a food processor for this job.
+I let mine blend until completely smooth, and it was ready to eat right then and there.
 Place the leftovers in the refrigerator.
 Enjoy!